|Just like Granny made!||www.scottishrecipes.co.uk|

-Our website brings you our favourite recipes that granny used to make and we were delighted to be asked to read the American recipe book Little Old Lady Recipes which is a collection of home dishes from mums, grannies and great grannies.
-This wee gem of a cookbook is packed with easy to follow meals with simple instructions.
-There are no fancy recipes here: just a few instructions to follow using wholesome ingredients resulting in comfort food, family dinners and no nonsense meals.
+Our website brings you our favourite recipes that granny used to make and we were delighted to be asked to read the American Little Old Lady Recipes which is a collection of home dishes from mums, grannies and great grannies.
+This wee gem is packed with easy to follow meals with simple instructions.
+There are no fancy ones here: just a few instructions using wholesome ingredients resulting in comfort food, family dinners and no nonsense dishes.

-Do not let the fact that this is a US cookbook put you off.
-There are some wonderful recipes collected in this handy sized book.
-This gives the home cook the opportunity to try dishes and meals he or she would not normally cook.
-For example there is no-one better than a grandma from America to get a recipe for pumpkin pie or fried chicken.
+Do not let the fact that this is a US volume put you off.
+There are some wonderful ones collected in this handy sized book.
+This gives you the opportunity to try those you would not normally cook.
+For example there is no-one better than a grandma from America to get one for pumpkin pie or fried chicken.

-The author, Meg Favreau, does not just collect these from those who have been cooking and feeding friends and family for decades, but brings her well know charm and humour to the cookbook.
+The author, Meg Favreau, does not just collect these from those who have been cooking and feeding friends and family for decades, but brings her well know charm and humour.
 She also brings her experience as an editor of the website Wise Bread which helps people to live more economically.
-She achieves this with some wonderful photos by photographer Michael E. Reali who rather than bring the reader photos of the little old recipes dishes instead has produced pictures of the ladies relaxing at home, in the kitchen and enjoying food, adding to the charm of this wee gem of a recipe book.
+She achieves this with some wonderful photos by photographer Michael E. Reali who rather than bring the reader photos of the dishes instead has produced pictures of the ladies relaxing at home, in the kitchen and enjoying food, adding to the charm of this wee gem.

-Little Old Ladies is broken down into convenient chapters of breakfasts, soups, salads, casseroles, appetizers and refreshments, suppers, side dishes and sweets.
+It is broken down into convenient chapters of breakfasts, soups, salads, casseroles, appetizers and refreshments, suppers, sides and sweets.

-So we have recipes for blueberry muffins, coffee cake, doughnuts, split pea soup, ambrosia, macaroni and cheese casserole,chicken and dumplings, liver and onions, meatballs, oatmeal raisin droppers and pecan pie.
+So we have those for blueberry muffins, coffee cake, doughnuts, split pea soup, ambrosia, macaroni and cheese casserole,chicken and dumplings, liver and onions, meatballs, oatmeal raisin droppers and pecan pie.

-In amongst the recipes are thrifty hints to make them go further or for cheaper ingredients.
+In amongst them are thrifty hints to make them go further or for cheaper ingredients.
 There are also some wonderfully amusing quotes from the old ladies.
 For example 77 year old Ruth writes